mmrl-me/mmrl-metadata/README.md

 Metadata for alpha60 experimental results, organized per media object sampled, where *media object* is defined as a particular media instance such as a film, a season of a netflix show, an episode of a broadcast television series, a software release, an album release, a leak of a CDC report, future leaks of presidential tax reports, etc.

+Tag existing media objects with metadata.
+Sort by streaming platform.
+Sort by genre.
+Try to find a schema to represent Bechdel, Villalobos, Gagen, DuVernay tests.
+Try to quantify “diverse ensemble,”  “fully realized lives”, “scenery in white lives” tags.

 Format description is as follows:

     {